michelezamuner/jgroph/docs/journal/adapters/web.md

 already configured to be created by the application server.
 If the servlets are located inside the same package as the listener, we could for example make them package-level visible (so using no visibility qualifier, instead of `public`, in the class definition).

+### Dependencies depending on the actual request

+Certain dependencies might depend on the actual `HttpServletResponse`, which is provided only upon the call to `service`.
+This means that it won't be possible to construct the dependency until later on during the processing of the request.

+Of course, it will be important to select those dependencies that need to be persisted across multiple different requests, to avoid incurring in the performance penalty of re-creating them each time: these dependencies can be built once and for all during the servlet's `init` method, and provided to the application by means of a DI container for example; dependencies depending on the current request and response, on the other hand, will need to be created anew upon each request.

+Of course it would be better to limit the number of dependencies that need to be re-created each time to the minimum possible.
+In particular, presenters depend on the actual response, and use cases depend on the current presenter, so at first it looks like new versions of them have to be instantiated at each request, even if the same presentation and service logic is requested, just with different input data.
+However, we can circumvent this by leveraging the mechanism of dependencies construction: instead of requiring the actual response object as a dependency of the presenter, we can pass the DI container to the presenter, and let it construct the response at runtime.
+Meanwhile, from inside `service` we can bind the actual response to the response class that needs to be created.
+This way we can keep the presenters and use cases already constructed, to be reused in subsequent requests, just changing the response binding.